webyrd/Barliman/README.md

 ---

-"He thinks less than he talks, and slower; yet he can see through a brick wall in time as they say in Bree"
+"He thinks less than he talks, and slower; yet he can see through a brick wall in time (as they say in Bree)."

 --Gandolf the Grey, about Barliman Butterbur